naturalis/Galaxy-Installation/README.md

 <pre>
-lsblk                                            # list block devices (check if volume, supposedly sdc, exists; check size) sudo mkfs.ext4 -L galaxy_2019 /dev/sdc           # add ext4 file system (this will ERASE existing data if present) sudo mkdir -p /media/GalaxyData/database/files   # GalaxyData will become the mountpoint, databse/files will be used by Galaxy
+lsblk                                            # list block devices (check if volume, supposedly sdc, exists; check size) sudo mkfs.ext4 -L galaxy_2019 /dev/sdc           # add ext4 file system (this will ERASE existing data if present) sudo mkdir -p /media/GalaxyData                  # this will become the mountpoint for the new volume
 </pre>
 *Fstab* is a config file that lists all available disks and disk partitions, and indicates how they are to be initialized.
 <pre>
 sudo nano /etc/fstab                             # modify fstab and add the following line:
 </pre>
 <pre>
 LABEL=galaxy_2019       /media/GalaxyData       ext4    defaults        0 0
 </pre>
 <pre>
-sudo mount /media/Galaxy                          #
+sudo mount /media/Galaxy                         # mount the new volume
 </pre>

+## Use volume for Galaxy data
+sudo mkdir -p /media/GalaxyData/database/files   # databse/files will be used by Galaxy sudo nano /home/galaxy/galaxy/config/galaxy.yml  # edit galaxy.yml, uncomment and adjust dataset storage filepath:
+file_path: /media/GalaxyData/database/files

 ## Install Galaxy tools
 (user: **galaxy**)